KatShimomura/KatShimomura.github.io/essays/essay6.md

 ### Singleton

 The problem presented with the Singleton design pattern is that there may be a need for a "global variable," but no means to provide that global variable in the object oriented language that is being used.
+This can be acheived through Javascript and Mongo DB with the Javascript classes and Mongo DB collections.

+The way that I have implemented the Singleton design pattern is by making a collection in Mongo DB called "Contacts".
+So, there's a "contactsCollection" class in Javascript which manages the access to the underlying "contactsCollection" in Mongo DB.
+Our class "contactsCollection" will export a variable "Contacts", which will be used each time a contact is created.
+This creates a global variable, "Contacts," from a single instance, "contactsCollection."

 ### Factory

+The problem presented for the Factory design pattern was the need to create objects without them being exactly the same.
+For example, you might want to create objects that are associated with different classes or are dependant objects.